Hero background

 - Ongoing support from the local team

-The safety of our volunteers is our absolute priority.
-All of our programmes are carefully selected and monitored to ensure a safe environment, both in the schools where you will collaborate and in the house where you will stay during your time here.
+Your safety is our top priority.
+All our programmes are carefully chosen and monitored to keep things safe, both at the childcare centres and at the house that hosts you during your stay.

-Kenya is a warm and welcoming country, but as in any setting it is important to keep a few simple precautions in mind:
+Kenya is warm and welcoming, but as anywhere it's worth keeping a few things in mind:

-✔ Avoid going out alone at night, especially in isolated or poorly lit areas.
+✔ Avoid going out on your own at night, especially in isolated or poorly lit areas.

 ✔ Always follow the local team's advice on where to go and how to get around.